scionproto/scion/doc/cryptography/trc-signing-ceremony-phases.rst

 Walk the *voting representatives* through the output and describe the meaning and implications of each part.

-Once every *voting representative* has finished the singing process, announce that **Phase 3** has successfully concluded.
+Once every *voting representative* has finished the signing process, announce that **Phase 3** has successfully concluded.

 Phase 4